pivotal/docs-tap/scst-store/install-scst-store.hbs.md

 # Install Supply Chain Security Tools - Store independent from Tanzu Application Platform profiles

-This topic describes how to install Supply Chain Security Tools - Store from the Tanzu Application Platform package repository.
+This topic describes how you can install Supply Chain Security Tools (SCST) - Store from the Tanzu Application Platform package repository.

 > **Note** Follow the steps in this topic if you do not want to use a profile to install Supply Chain Security Tools - Store.
 For more information about profiles, see [Components and installation profiles](../about-package-profiles.hbs.md).